Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Introduction

-From a computational standpoint, classical FEM is not sufficiently flexible for complex and time-dependent geometries, which are prevalent features in micro-scale phenomena.
+From a computational standpoint, classical FEM is not sufficiently flexible for complex and time-dependent geometries, which are prevalent features in microscale phenomena.
 Mesh refinement and regeneration are obvious remedies to preserve the accuracy but these are very costly for large scale problems.
-In an alternative approach, the CutFEM technique \cite{HANSBO20025537,Burman15, Hansbo2004} as a generalization of FEM, aims to facilitate the computations of complex and evolving geometries.
+In an alternative approach, the CutFEM technique \cite{HANSBO20025537,Burman15, Hansbo2004} as a variation of XFEM \cite{Moes99,bordas2022}, aims to facilitate the computations of complex and evolving geometries.
 In this method, the geometry is decoupled from the finite element mesh and the boundary of the computational domain is represented by a level set function or a given surface mesh over a fixed background mesh.
 The computation and update of the geometry are done in the discretized formulation, reducing the pre-processing computational cost of meshing.
-Aside from the robust geometry description, the method ensures the stability of its discretization technique by introducing ghost penalty regularization terms in cut elements \cite{Burman10}.
-The CutFEM technique has been applied for a range of single-scale problems, such as unilateral contact \cite{Claus18.2}, multiphase phenomena \cite{Claus19.2,Kerfriden.20} and fiber-reinforced composites \cite{Claus20}.
+Aside from the robust geometry description, the method ensures the stability of the discretization by introducing ghost penalty regularization terms in cut elements \cite{Burman10,mikaeili2022novel}.
+This leads to improved conditioning of the resulting system matrix, which is a challenge in unfitted FEM approaches (see for instance \cite{agathos2016well,agathos2019improving}).
+The CutFEM technique has been applied for a range of single-scale problems, such as unilateral contact \cite{Claus18.2}, multiphase phenomena \cite{Claus19.2,Kerfriden.20} and fiber-reinforced composites \cite{Claus21b}.
 It has also been recently developed for modeling multi-component structures using different meshes for each component.
-In this multimesh framework proposed by \cite{JOHANSSON2019672, DOKKEN2020113129}, the arbitrary intersection and overlapping of different meshes is utilized by enforcing the interface conditions to the actual interface between the meshes and regularizing the intersected elements with the ghost penalty regularization technique.
+In this multi-mesh framework proposed by \cite{JOHANSSON2019672, DOKKEN2020113129}, multiple meshes can overlap in an arbitrary manner and intersected elements are regularized using ghost penalty regularization.